lifeisstillgood/softwaremind/docs/chapters/society/privacy.rst

 Medical privacy is not absolute - communicable diseases is an example.
 But at what point should we be opt out not opt in?
 Google deepmind shared 1.6bn medical records - this was deemed illegal by the British privacy regulators.
 The regulator wanted more controls and transparency - the direction of travel was right but the means wrong.
 This is a fixable problem - basically an equivalent of building a car without catalytic concerto

+from schneier gram
+The case centers on cell phone location data and whether the police need a warrant to get it, or if they can use a simple subpoena, which is easier to obtain.
+Current Fourth Amendment doctrine holds that you lose all privacy protections over any data you willingly share with a third party.
+Your cellular provider, under this interpretation, is a third party with whom you've willingly shared your movements, 24 hours a day, going back months -- even though you don't really have any choice about whether to share with them.
+So police can request records of where you've been from cell carriers without any judicial oversight.
+The case before the court, Carpenter v.
+United States, could change that.

+Traditionally, information that was most precious to us was physically close to us.
+It was on our bodies, in our homes and offices, in our cars.
+Because of that, the courts gave that information extra protections.
+Information that we stored far away from us, or gave to other people, afforded fewer protections.
+Police searches have been governed by the "third-party doctrine," which explicitly says that information we share with others is not considered private

+EU law such as GDPR is trying to redefine the meaning of private data even if it is stored on third party systems

+how to break up google
+simplest idea is traffic data - none is really google - it's user data. pii so why does google pen it???

+- facebook and universes of news
+Buzzfeed article on most shared stories by labour supporters in 2017 were ivory trade and fox hunting. hit buttons yes but totally off the radar for mainstream news - but not fake news. yes it's important to prevent fake news items about pope statements etc, (but god only knows how without a world of real attribution - maybe?)
+(press conferences of one as an idea?) so two things - there are universes of news and our best bet of understanding the crowd is to know how to see those universes (and that's really hard if you aren't open/root)

+and how will fixing fake news, and issues of AI video faking, help with attribution- or rather we have to get our facts right.

+then agree what is important

+this is pretty simple stuff - and current media landscape fails it - so only bet on those that will fix it.  wiki news is not that ..